 A Flexible Pizza for Flexible Diets

 My pizza is again inspired by my daughter.
 It’s been a bit of a year dealing with her eating disorder and on top of that trying to feed both her and my family meals that satisfy all of us.
 One dish that I found that was nutritious and delicous AND could be easily converted to her vegan requirements was the Chickpeas in Star Anise and Date Masala dish that I made a couple of months back.
 Recently I’ve been wanting to make it again and when I heard about the pizza challenge I thought I could easily convert the flavours in to a pizza form.

 So, I give to you…the PSP or Pumpkin Spice Pizza.
 It has a buckwheat base slathered with sugar pumpkin masala purée.
 There are tangy rounds of red onion, crunchy roasted masala chickpeas, and for the meat lovers in the group…spicy turkey ricotta meatballs.
-If you think that sounds good…please vote for my pizza!
-Starting on Friday September 25th every vote counts and I would love to defend my championship title.
+Assemble the pizza, scatter some cilantro leaves over the top and you have a delicious autumn themed pizza to sink your teeth into for both meat eaters and vegans!

 PSP (Pumpkin Spice Pizza)

 - 1 teaspoon (5 ml) sugar

 - 1 tbsp olive oil

 - extra flour if the dough is sticky after the rise